2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 **Definition. **  *Beating relation.* Beating relation is a relation over the set of all agent algorithms.
 It is satified for algorithm G1 and G2 IFF G1's accumulated UTILITY  is greater or equal to G2's in competitions that takes black color in turn.
 If G1 and G2 are not deterministic algorithms, then we calculate the expected accummulated UTILITY.

 **Theorem 1.** *Rock Paper Scissors.* The Beating relation B over the set of all agent algorithms is not a transitive relation, thus not a partial order on the algorithm set.

+**Theorem 2.** *There are only finite agents.* Unlike the set of all real numbers and the set of all Java programs, which are uncountable infinite and countable infinite sets, **the set of all agents(that plays reverse reversi), as defined in 2.1.2, are finite.**

+First of all, the set of all chessboard configuration is finite because it has an upper bound of $3^{64}$ .
+In addition, the set of all possible moves in each steps are finite with an upper bound of 64.
+Last but not least, the set of all agents are power set of the cartesian product of the former two sets, therefore its size has an upper bound of $2^{3^{64}\times64}$, implying that it can\`t be infinite.

+>  Note: Theorem 2. works only when agents are not random.
+>
+> â€‹	Although theorem 2. has a sound and valid proof, there is an essential assumption hidden behind. **That is, the agent programs are assumed to be deterministic**, i.e. not random.  **If we take random agents into consideration**, the agent would be formulated into a policy function $\pi(s, a)\in[0,1]$,  whose range would be part of real numbers set, **making the set of all agents uncountably infinite**.

+**Corollary 2.** *Round Robin SCORES over all possible agents exists.*

 #### Agent Algorithm Theorems